Email FacebookTwitterMenu burgerClose thin

 Tips for Investing

 • If you have questions about investing, a financial advisor can dive into the specifics surrounding your personal situation.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Spreading your money between a lot of different types of assets protects you from volatility.
+• Spreading your money between different types of assets can better protect you from volatility.
 The exact mix you want depends on your age, your goals and your risk appetite, though.
-Find out what your portfolio should look like with SmartAsset’s free asset-allocation calculator.
+Find out what your portfolio could look like with SmartAsset’s free asset allocation calculator.

 • One of the keys to investing is knowing exactly how much money you are spending and saving some for investing.
 Get a sense of what your financial situation looks like by using SmartAsset’s free budget calculator.